peteroupc/MailLib/docs/PeterO.Mail.LanguageTags.md

 <b>Return Value:</b>

- `true` true , if the string meets the conditions given in the summary,  `false` false otherwise.
+ `true`  , if the string meets the conditions given in the summary,  `false`  otherwise.

 <a id="LanguageTagCase_string"></a>
 ### LanguageTagCase